paesanilab/boinc/ADMIN.md

 * SSH to the machine on Jetstream that runs the BOINC server
 * execute `boinc_connect_server.sh` to get a terminal inside the Docker container which is actually running the BOINC server

-It is possible to submit jobs in bash or in Python, they should be run from the `~/project` folder inside the Docker container,
+It is possible to submit jobs in bash or in Python, they are also available inside the Docker container on the server, they should be run from the `~/project` folder inside the Docker container,

 * https://github.com/paesanilab/boinc/blob/master/utils/launch_job.py